dcit202Andriod/Group-26---Recipe_app/README.md

 >
 > GYASI ERNEST (10962015) 10962015: Was delegated the task of creating background of page

-> GYASI ERNEST, SEBUABE OSBORNE JAHDIEL, AKOTO SAMUEL KOMLA: Were delegated the task of creating the search bar functionality.
+> GYASI ERNEST, SEBUABE OSBORNE JAHDIEL [10956967] (YondaimeKirin), AKOTO SAMUEL KOMLA: Were delegated the task of creating the search bar functionality.